 In type 2 diabetes insulin levels are high, not low.
 Injecting more insulin is not going to help treat it.
 Yes, in the short-term, the symptom of high blood sugar is better, but the disease, the diabetes was continually getting worse.

 How did we expect that giving more insulin to a patient with too much already would help?
-Our standard accepted treatments were precisely how NOT to treat type 2 diabetes.
+Our standard accepted treatments were precisely how NOT to reverse type 2 diabetes.

 Top videos about type 2 diabetes